chety/learn-go-by-tests/readme.md

 - Creating documentation file `godoc -http :8000`
 - If you do not have godoc then install `go install golang.org/x/tools/cmd/godoc@latest`
 - Navigate to `http://localhost:8000/pkg/` and enjoy documentation
+- If you want to see the project's itself documentation you can execute `pkgsite -open .`
+- Be sure that `pkgsite` is installed.
+Otherwise, run this command to install `go install golang.org/x/pkgsite/cmd/pkgsite@latest`

 ### TESTING